Pensions and self-employment

 Pensions for the self-employed

 Pensions are attracting more attention in the media as people are living longer.

-Employers are becoming obliged to have a minimum level pension scheme in place for employees aged 22 and over who earn more than £10,000 per year under the auto-enrolment rules.
+Most employers are now obliged to have a minimum level pension scheme in place for employees aged 22 and over who earn more than £10,000 per year under the 'auto-enrolment' rules.